-Early Childhood Education Specializations and Teaching Credentials
+Bachelor’s Degree in Early Childhood Education Specializations and Teaching Credentials

 Cognitive Development: How Children Learn

-This course explores the relationship between psychological theory and practice in education.
+This ECE course explores the relationship between psychological theory and practice in education.
 It provides an overview of the application of fundamental principles of psychology to the teaching and learning process of children.
 The course covers topics such as theories of cognitive development, motivation, and classroom instruction.

 Child, Family, and Community Partnerships in Early Childhood Education

-Examines the requisite knowledge and skills successfully establishing, supporting, and maintaining respectful collaborative relationships between today’s diverse families, schools/centers, and community resources.
+This Early Childhood Education course examines the requisite knowledge and skills successfully establishing, supporting, and maintaining respectful collaborative relationships between today’s diverse families, schools/centers, and community resources.
 Students will also be introduced to inclusive programs for children and schools that serve young children with and without special needs.

 - Demonstrated commitment to the mission and values of Pacific Oaks College

 - Associate’s degree or higher from a regionally accredited institution in Child Development, Early Childhood Education, or a traditional academic (non-vocational) area of study or successful completion of 48 units from a regionally accredited institution with a cumulative GPA of 2.0. and meet the following course requirements:

 - Humanities and the Arts (9 units)

 - Science and Math (9 units)